adobe-research/Can3Tok/README.md

 ## Baselines
 We also provide the code for training and evaluating the baselines in `gs_pointtransformer.py`, `gs_ae.py`, `gs_pointvae.py` and etc. Also, please refer to `tsne_exp*` for the t-SNE visualization of the latent space of Can3Tok and baselines.

+## Generative applications
+Feel free to explore various generative applications using Can3Tok, such as 3D scene synthesis with various diffusion models!

 ## Acknowledgement
 We would like to thank the authors of the following repositories for their open-source code and datasets, which we built upon in this work: